NoahShomette/bevy_eventwork_mod_websockets/README.md

 See [Bevy_eventwork](https://github.com/jamescarterbell/bevy_eventwork) for details on how to use `bevy_eventwork`.

-The only difference from bevy_eventworks getting started directions is to use this crates `WebSocketProvider` and `NetworkSettings`.
+The only difference from `bevy_eventworks` getting started directions is to disable `bevy_eventworks` default features and use this crates `WebSocketProvider` and `NetworkSettings`.
 Other than that the crate functions identically to stock bevy_eventworks.
 No features, changes, or manual shenanigans are needed to compile for WASM.
 It just works.